 2. Alden of New England

-Specialising in leather boots and dress shoes, Alden of New England is one of America’s finest footwear manufacturers.
+Specializing in leather boots and dress shoes, Alden of New England is one of America’s finest footwear manufacturers.
 Established in 1884, Alden of New England created their boots for the rugged culture of the 19th-century Massachusetts.
 In modern times the company offers custom orders, so if you’re after a one-of-a-kind piece, Alden is the brand for you.
-Characterised by their uncomplicated style, they’re sturdy in construction and are an absolute essential for every wardrobe.
+Characterized by their uncomplicated style, they’re sturdy in construction and are an absolute essential for every wardrobe.

 3. Dr. Martens

 Iconic in name, and style, the Timberland boot is unlike no other.
 Established for the rugged man in New England forests, Timberlands have a distinctive design and a reputation for their quality.
-Available in a range of colours, their most identifiable design is tan, with a high top, tough tread and a soft upper.
+Available in a range of colors, their most identifiable design is tan, with a high top, tough tread, and a soft upper.
 The boots became a wardrobe staple for men in the 1990s during the hip hop movement and are worthy of the attention.
-Sturdy, stylish and timeless, they’re on anyone and everyone.
+Sturdy, stylish, and timeless, they’re on anyone and everyone.
 Wear them down the street or up a mountain in the snow; the rugged style and superior quality are unmatched to this day.